ashish-ram/character-level-convolutional-Networks-for-text-classification/README.md

 Initially the model is trained just for 15 epochs which reseult in about 59% accuracy on validation dataset.
 In the research paper, the author report results close to state of the art in classification task.

+Training was done on GPUs on floydhub.
+The floydhub project can be found [here] (https://www.floydhub.com/ashish_ram/projects/text-classification)